 Step two is to read the emails we send out to you once you're on the list.

 Step three is to send us a reply email back any time that you want to reserve space at a show, or if you know you won't be attending that particular event.
 To reserve space, your reply needs to have the full name of each person in your group and your "emergency contact" phone number. (we don't plan to call you, but ask that you provide this in case we have a day-of-show change in plans because of artist illness or some similar unforeseen circumstance) If you reply that you won't be attending, we'll try our best to not send you additional "space is still available" reminders for that particular show.

 Finally, step four is to receive our "confirmed reservation" email back letting you know you're on the reservation list for a particular show.
-That will contain information including our address and phone number, timing (our show times vary, because sunset times vary and we have to wrap everything up by sunset as we have no lighting in the backyard), parking instructions, bringing bug spray and sunscreen, etc. You know, all the "nitty gritty dirt band" details about the show you're planning to attend. :-)
+That will contain information including our address and phone number, timing (our show times vary, based on performer travel schedules and the day of the week involved), parking instructions, what our Covid protocols are for this particular show, etc. You know, all the "nitty gritty dirt band" details about the show you're planning to attend. :-)